Lower Elementary (K-2)

 The Wolf Library serves our Lower Elementary students and their teachers and parents as well.
 We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students.
 Promoting literacy and the love of reading is paramount to any good library program.
 Students are taught basic library skills as well as becoming familiar with outstanding fiction and non-fiction books and authors too good to miss.
 For first and second grade, research is coordinated with their units of study and the process is taught entirely at school in collaboration with the classroom teachers.
 We subscribe to online databases that give students and their families access to encyclopedias, periodicals, and even animated picture books for beginning readers.
 Author visits enrich their learning and are usually coordinated with the Book Fair.

-At Fay, our students learn to be good consumers and discerners of information.
-We provide an interactive, safe environment with cutting edge, age-appropriate technology to enhance learning in a digital world.
+At The Fay School, our students learn to be good consumers and discerners of information.
+We provide an interactive and safe environment with cutting edge, age-appropriate technology to enhance learning in a digital world.
 Technology is a daily part of classroom instruction and is integrated in a forward-thinking and innovative way.
-This will lead our students to have independent and collaborative experiences through the consumption of digital resources for instruction, research, production, and assessment.
+This prepares our students to have independent and collaborative experiences through the consumption of digital resources for instruction, research, production, and assessment.

-In Lower Elementary the focus in technology is on introducing students to core skills, applications, and digital safety necessary for the effective use of technology.
+In Lower Elementary, the focus in technology is on introducing students to core skills, applications, and digital safety necessary for the effective use of technology.
 These skills are introduced during computer class and reinforced through extensive technology integration.
 Each Lower Elementary classroom is equipped with a set of iPads and an interactive SmartBoard.
 Skills learned in the computer class enhance the curriculum and prepare students for Upper Elementary.